 A prepayment fee may also be applied if you pay your loan off early, so make sure to ask your lender about this fee and any other applicable fees that may increase your cost of borrowing.

-The requirements for obtaining a bridge loan varies from lender to lender.
-However, these loans may not have requirements that are as strict as traditional bank loans, which is why so many businesses use them as short-term solutions until a more favorable loan can be obtained.
-In exchange, though, the cost of borrowing is much higher than other financial products.
-You must also be able to secure long-term financing before your loan is due, or you risk losing your collateral — typically, the property purchased with loan funds.
+The requirements for receiving a bridge loan vary by lender.
+However, bridge loan requirements often aren’t as strict as those for traditional bank loans.
+However, remember that the cost of borrowing is much higher than other financial products.
+You must also be able to secure long-term financing before your loan is due, or you risk losing your collateral.

 Most lenders will look for the following when determining whether to approve a loan application:

 - Affordability: Lenders will consider various factors, including your debt-to-income ratio (DTI) and your debt coverage service ratio (DCSR), to determine if your cash flow is sufficient to cover current obligations plus any costs associated with your new loan.